-There are five matters scheduled for a vote:
+There are four matters scheduled for a vote:

-- Election of two directors (Proposal 1); - Approval of the Company's Amended and Restated 2013 Equity Incentive Plan which, among other things, increases the aggregate number of shares of common stock authorized for issuance under the plan by 2,000,000 shares (Proposal 2). - Advisory approval of the compensation of the Company's named executive officers, as disclosed in this proxy statement in accordance with SEC rules (Proposal 3). - Advisory indication of the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers (Proposal 4); and - Ratification of the selection by the Audit Committee of the Board of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020 (Proposal 5);
+- Election of two Class III directors, David Kupfer and Jan van Heek, each to hold office until the 2026 Annual Meeting of Stockholders (Proposal 1); - Approval of an amendment to the Company's Amended and Restated 2013 Equity Incentive Plan (Proposal 2); - Advisory "say-on-pay" vote on our executive compensation (Proposal 3); and - Ratification of the selection by the Audit Committee of the Board of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023 (Proposal 4).

-What if another matter is properly brought before the meeting?
+What if another matter is properly brought before the Annual Meeting?